 If you use an Afterpay loan as your payment method for an online purchase, your purchases will ship as normal, even though you haven’t finished paying for them yet.
 You can use this loan option to pay for a variety of purchases, including clothing, home decor, electronics and health and beauty.

 Keep in mind that not everyone will be approved for an Afterpay loan.
 And even if you’re approved, you may not be allowed to borrow the full amount you requested.
 Afterpay considers a variety of factors when making loan decisions, and spending limits are determined by your repayment history if you’ve been approved for an Afterpay loan in the past.

 When you make a purchase using Afterpay, you repay your loan over four equal principal-only installments due every two weeks.
 You’ll have to pay your first installment at the time of purchase and the remaining three over time.

-Afterpay is only available for purchases of at least $35, and you’ll need to be authorized to use the installment payment feature.
+Stores that partner with Afterpay may have requirements for minimum purchase amounts, and you’ll need to be authorized to use the installment payment feature.

 Not all orders are approved

 Afterpay doesn’t approve all orders.
 The lender considers a number of different factors, including how long you’ve been an Afterpay shopper and how many orders you’ve successfully repaid, before deciding whether to approve your order.
 If you make your payments on time, you may be approved for more money when making your next purchase.